hassaan4584/Swiftjective-C/_posts/2020-6-10-The-Big-Update.md

 - Get development done.
 - Get blog posts and marketing assets finished.
 - Announce a beta.
-- Reach out to the press (as mentioned above.).
+- Reach out to the press (as mentioned above).
 - Experiment with some form of paid advertising.

 In the end it worked out as good as it could've.
 [MacStories][3], [Unwind][4], [9to5 Mac][2], [MacRumors][5] and a few others  covered it.
 Then, Thursday came around Apple featured it (where it still is today):